 Are they members or at least have a clean file with the BBB?

 7. Do they offer a warranty?

 Does this company stand behind their work?
-If they have a 5 year warranty, have they been in business at least as long as the warranty period.
-Example it looks suspicious if a company that has been in business one year has a five year warranty.
-Also remember the warranty is only worth the paper it is written on.
+If they have a five-year warranty, have they been in business at least as long as the warranty period.
+Example it looks suspicious if a company that has been in business one year has a five-year warranty.
+Also, remember the warranty is only worth the paper it is written on.
 Does the company look like it is going to be around for the next five years?

-8. What training have they recieved and are they certified?
+8. What training have they received and are they certified?